The things you can claim tax on as a teacher.

 Unfortunately, teachers are not allowed to take a tax deduction for the cost of presents they purchase for their pupils or for helping them meet their financial obligations, such as paying for their meals.

-If the item is used for both personal and professional purposes, the claimed amount will need to be split in such a way that each use receives an appropriate share.
+The claimed amount will need to be divided in such a way that each use receives an appropriate share of the total, if the item is used for both personal and professional purposes.

 Work-Related Travel Expenses